How To Enjoy A Fabulous & Safe Time At The Coast This Summer – Our Ultimate Guide

 - Keep calm then call for help or swim for safety if you’re able

 Taking alittle time before you set up for the day to think about the five safety tips above will help you enjoy an enjoyable time.
 Lifeguards are frequently notified of missing children so having a plan incase a child goes missing is really worthwhile.
 Children’s waterproof wrist bands which carry their parents/guardians mobile telephone contact number are available from the Lifeguards at most beaches.
+Due to the COVID-19 situation the only beaches which are patrolled by RNLI lifeguards in Thanet are Viking Bay, Broadstairs and Margate Main Sands.

 Knowing who to call in the event of hearing or seeing a person or animal in the water in difficulty or at the coast is so important.
 Over half the people we speak to during our events don’t know to dial ‘999’ or ‘112’ and ask for the Coastguard.
 Asking for another emergency service could waste vital minutes in getting specialist search and rescue teams; and the correct equipment to the scene quickly.
 More information on knowing who to call in a coastal emergency